 The basic assumption is that every disease in the body emits a particular electromagnetic frequency and that the energy in the body needs to be balanced to avoid disease.
 By introducing the disease’s exact electromagnetic frequency to the body, the disease could be cured.

 Dr. Rife alleged that every organism has a unique frequency at which it vibrates, and throughout this life, documented the frequencies of different pathogens.
-Today, Rife machines offer a non-invasive way to deliver these specific frequencies to the body to potentially fight cancer.
+Today, Rife machine offers a non-invasive way to deliver these specific frequencies to the body to potentially fight cancer.

-Although large clinical trials haven’t been conducted on the use of Rife machines for cancer, today, there have been research studies that show promising evidence for the efficacy of electromagnetic fields as a therapy for cancer
+Although large clinical trials haven’t been conducted on using these machines for cancer, studies show promising evidence for the efficacy of electromagnetic fields as a therapy for cancer.

-Here is Royal Rife’s report summary: “The first clinical work on cancer was completed under the supervision of Milbank Johnson, M.D., which was setup under a special medical research committee of the University of Southern California.
+Here is Royal Rife’s report summary: “The first clinical work on cancer was completed under the supervision of Milbank Johnson, M.D., which was set up under a special medical research committee of the University of Southern California.
 Sixteen cases were treated at the clinic for many types of malignancy.
-After just 3 months, 14 of these so-called hopeless cases were signed off as clinically cured by a staff of medical doctors and Alvin G. Ford, M. D., pathologist for the group.”
+After just three months, 14 of these so-called hopeless cases were signed off as clinically cured by a staff of medical doctors and Alvin G. Ford, M. D., pathologist for the group.”

 How Does a Rife Machine Work Against Cancer?

-A Rife machine emits low-frequency electromagnetic waves, which are administered to the body via electrodes.
-Compared to other machines that produce electromagnetic waves, such as x-ray technology, Rife machines emit very low radiation.
-Low-frequency electromagnetic waves, such as those used in Rife machines, may help reduce the proliferation of cancer cells.
+What does a rife machine do?
+The machine emits low-frequency electromagnetic waves, which are administered to the body via electrodes.
+Compared to other machines that produce electromagnetic waves, such as x-ray technology, Rife emit very low radiation.
+Low-frequency electromagnetic waves, such as those used in Rife, may help reduce the proliferation of cancer cells.

 Low-frequency electromagnetic waves may also help “regulate the expression of genes” in cancer by inhibiting cell division, according to research.

-Electromagnetic waves have been studied for the last two decades in regards to cancer research, although these machines are currently not approved by the Food and Drug Administration (FDA) for use in treating cancer.
+Electromagnetic waves have been studied for the last two decades in cancer research, although these machines are currently not approved by the Food and Drug Administration (FDA) for use in treating cancer.

 Research Supporting the Efficacy of Low-Frequency Electromagnetic Fields for Cancer Treatment

 You can purchase a Rife machine online.
-There are different manufacturers that offer different devices, all with the goal of using specific frequencies to treat disease (Spooky2 is one such machine, JW Labs also offers another).
-Using a Rife machine is relatively simple and something that you can do at home.
+Different manufacturers offer different devices, all intending to use specific frequencies to treat disease.
+Using a Rife is relatively simple and something you can do at home.

-While the specific instructions of each machine will differ, treatment generally involves putting your feet on an electrical pad or holding plasma tubes which are attached to the Rife machine.
+While the specific instructions of each rife machine will differ, treatment generally involves putting your feet on an electrical pad or holding plasma tubes that are attached to the Rife device.
 You may also be able to attach electrodes to your palms or feet.
-Some machines come with an electrode gel to help the electrodes better stick to skin and avoid electrical shocks or burns that can result from improper contact between your skin and the electrode.
+Some machines come with an electrode gel to help the electrodes better stick to the skin and avoid electrical shocks or burns resulting from improper contact between your skin and the electrode.
 Electromagnetic waves produced by the machine will go through your body once the process is initiated.
-People typically use a Rife machine for just a few minutes several times a week.
+People typically use the machine for just a few minutes several times a week.

-Some research suggests that you can use electromagnetic waves in combination with other therapies for cancer.
+Some research suggests that you can use electromagnetic waves with other cancer therapies.
 If you plan to use this therapy and are receiving professional cancer treatment, talk to your physician or practitioner about using this therapy in combination with other cancer treatments, including both conventional and alternative cancer therapies.